How Much Time From Interview to Job Offer?

 The amount of time from interview to job offer varies.
 For college graduates, the National Association of Colleges and Employers (NACE) Recruiting Benchmarks Survey reports that, on average, employers hiring new college graduates may take two weeks to extend a job offer after an interview.

-The time from job offer to acceptance also is about two weeks.
-But, this is the average for one sector of the job market.
-For others, offers were received within 24 - 48 hours of interviewing or the hiring process was dragged on for weeks.
+The time from job offer to acceptance is also about two weeks.
+However, this is the average for one sector of the job market.
+For others, offers were received within 24 to 48 hours of interviewing—or the hiring process dragged on for weeks.
 Unfortunately, some employers don't let candidates know one way or another, even after they have interviewed them.

 Why the Wait?

 There are a number of reasons why an employer might not give you a job offer right away.
 Firstly, he or she may have more candidates to interview.
 Depending on scheduling and the number of candidates, this part of the process can take a while.

 Even if an employer wants to hire you, he or she may have to run a variety of checks first, including background or credit checks.
 The hiring manager may also check your references or fact check your resume.
 An employer may also need to take the time to put together a job-offer package.

 Another snag that might cause a delay in your job offer might be a formal human resources (HR) process that requires an HR representative to sign off on a number of steps in the hiring process.
 The job opening itself might also get delayed or rethought depending on internal issues within the company (this might be due to changes in management, the budget, or a change regarding the person who is vacating the position).

 Finally, the hiring manager might also simply be busy with other projects and might not make this hiring process a priority (as frustrating as that is for a job applicant to hear).

 Don’t put all your eggs in one basket.
 As perfect as this job may seem to you, it’s still a good idea to keep applying and interviewing for other open positions.
 You can also make a plan for how you want to follow up with the company after the interview.

 Interview Follow Up and Wait